clemsos/writings/_quora/2018-08-25-Are-the-house-prices-in-China-on-a-dropping-trend.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to Are the house prices in China on a dropping trend? - Quora
+    Are the house prices in China on a dropping trend? - Quora
 ---